MichaIng/DietPi-Docs/docs/software/distributed_projects.md

 ![A view of the planes around you](../assets/images/TAR1090-view.png){: width="400" height="403" loading="lazy"}

 What is ADS-B?
 Automatic Dependent Surveillance - Broadcast (ADS-B) is a surveillance technology that uses satellite navigation or other sensors to determine an aircraft's position and periodically broadcast it, enabling it to be tracked.
 With a simple (and relatively cheap) Software Defined Radio (SDR) USB stick, anyone can receive the ADS-B signal from planes in their vicinity.
 There are thousands of people all over the world who are tracking planes around them and then feed that data to sites that aggregate this data and make it available for others to use.
-Some of them, like [ADSB.lol](https://adsb.lol), do so under an open data license, others, like [Flightaware](https://www.flightaware.com/) are commercial companies that then resell the data to their customers.
+Some of them, like [ADSB.lol](https://adsb.lol){: class="nospellcheck"}, do so under an open data license, others, like [FlightAware](https://www.flightaware.com/) are commercial companies that then resell the data to their customers.

 The ADS-B Feeder application allows you to feed any (or all) of these aggregators, currently almost two dozen.